-Medical transcriptionists listen to and interpret voice recordings to prepare a variety of important medical documents.
+Medical transcriptionists listen to and interpret voice recordings to prepare important medical documents.
 Even with the advent of speech recognition software, employers still need medical transcriptionists to review and correct documents with accuracy and precision.
 With a medical transcriptionist diploma or certification, you can unlock a variety of rewarding and flexible career options.
-Here are a few career options you can take steps towards after completing your education in medical transcription:
+Here are a few career options you can explore after completing your education in medical transcription:

 Seek Traditional In-Office Medical Transcriptionist Jobs

 As a medical transcriptionist, you can pursue a wide array of career opportunities.
 Many transcriptionists choose to work in state, local, or private hospitals, while others choose positions in physicians’ offices.
-Third-party healthcare transcription companies that perform work for hospitals also keep a staff of medical transcriptionists who can perform their duties accurately and efficiently.
+Third-party healthcare transcription companies that perform work for hospitals also keep a staff of medical transcriptionists who can perform their duties with accuracy and efficiency.

 Since medical recordings can be uploaded or delivered online in the form of audio files, many hospitals, physicians’ offices, and transcription companies allow medical transcriptionists to work remotely.
 If you choose this path, you’ll need your own personal computer and a reliable internet connection.
 Your employer may require you to log in via a virtual private network (VPN), communicate via video calls, or use speech recognition software to help streamline the process.